Nelleke20/notebook.buurtenrecommender/README.md

 </p>

 To visualize relevant info, I decided to select 5 variables that are demonstrated per buurt.
-However, note that the anlaysis is done on all the variables and not just these 5.
+However,do note that the analysis is done on all the variables and not just these 5.

 #### Application
 Two options: